jhipster/jhipster-lite/documentation/guides.md

 ### Project folder

-First, you need to fill the `Project folder`:
+First, you need to fill the `Project folder`.

 ![fill_information](01-fill_information.png)

 ### Init

-Select the `init` module, fill the different fields, then, you'll be able to apply the module: you project will be initialized, with Git configuration, the IDE configuration, a simple `package.json`, etc.
+Select the `init` module, fill the different fields, then, you'll be able to apply the module: your project will be initialized, with Git configuration, the IDE configuration, a simple `package.json`, etc.

 ![init](02-init.png)

 ### Maven

 Search the `maven` module, select it, then, you need to fill the `packageName` before applying this module.
-It will generate a Maven project, by adding a Maven wrapper and a default `pom.xml`:
+It will generate a Maven project, by adding a Maven wrapper and a default `pom.xml`.

 ![maven](03-maven.png)

 ### Java base

 Search the `java base` module and select it.
-It will add the Java base and all important asserts classes, used in project with Hexagonal Architecture:
+It will add the Java base and all important asserts classes, used in project with Hexagonal Architecture.

 ![java_base](04-java_base.png)

 ### Spring Boot

 Search the `spring boot` module, select the simple `spring boot` module, and apply it.
-It will add a Main Class, the spring boot dependencies, the spring boot properties.
+It will add a Main Class, the Spring Boot dependencies, the Spring Boot properties.

 ![spring_boot_section](05-spring_boot.png)

 ### Spring Boot MVC with Tomcat

 Search the `tomcat` module, select it, fill the `serverPort` property and apply it.
-It will add `Spring Boot MVC dependencies with Tomcat`, so your project will be an application server, using Tomcat:
+It will add `Spring Boot MVC dependencies with Tomcat`, so your project will be an application server, using Tomcat.

 ![spring_boot_mvc](06-spring_boot_mvc.png)